Wisconsin Red Fox

 The Wisconsin red fox is one of the most beautiful, yet peculiar animals walking the Earth.
 If you get the chance to see a red fox nearby, take a picture because it will be a memory worth revisiting.
 Did you know that the red fox can be found in other countries including: Japan, Asia, Britain, and Europe?
 The red fox is another animal that is born blind; however, after a couple of weeks they are able to see the world around them.

-Wisconsin Red Fox Photos & Pictures
+Photos & Pictures

-One interesting fact about the Wisconsin red fox is that unlike wolves and other dogs, they don't form packs.
+One interesting fact about the WI red fox is that unlike wolves and other dogs, they don't form packs.
 They generally stay alone unless they are with their family.
 The red fox will travel around a lot, but will usually stay in the same home area for their whole life.
 Once they start a family, both the male and female will watch over the young to make sure they are well protected.
 One of many advantages that they have acquired is a strong sense of vision, smell, and touch.
 These are their best senses.

 Name: Wisconsin Red Fox